Victor Ivan: Parliamentary Privileges Act and Criminal Defamation Law

 His next legal battle was against the Criminal Defamation Law which was in operation against the media people.
 There were 11 cases filed against him under this law.
-Perhaps, he may be the only journalist in the world against whom such a large number of cases had been filed under the Criminal Defamation Law.
+Perhaps he may be the only journalist in the world against whom such a large number of cases had been filed under the Criminal Defamation Law.
 According to his interpretation the use of the Criminal Defamation Law against the media people is suggestive of the Attorney General exercising his discretion against people on political grounds which is contrary to the rule of law.
-In the circumstance, Victor Ivan filed a fundamental rights case against the Attorney General challenging the validity of the practice adopted by him in filing court cases against him (victor) under the Criminal Defamation Law.
-He made the Attorney General a respondent both on official as well as on personal level.
+In the circumstance, Victor Ivan filed a fundamental rights case against the Attorney General challenging the validity of the practice adopted by him in filing court cases against him (Ivan) under the Criminal Defamation Law.
+He made the Attorney General a respondent both on an official as well as on a personal level.